 Burton J. Moyer Fellowship

 The prestigious Burton J. Moyer Memorial Fellowship was established by the Northern California Chapter of the HPS to memorialize the late Burton J. Moyer and to encourage his ideals in the study of the safe use of radiation for the benefit of all people.
-One of the most highly regarded awards for education in radiological protection, the Burton J. Moyer Fellowship consists of a cash award of $8,000.
-The fellowship is accompanied by a travel grant to be used in attending the HPS annual meeting.
+Many Northern California Chapter members have contributed their time, talent and money to the success of the Burton J. Moyer Memorial Fellowship Award since its inception over three decades ago.
+One of the most highly regarded awards for education in radiological protection, the Burton J. Moyer Memorial Fellowship consists of a cash award of $9,000.
+The fellowship is accompanied by a travel grant to be used for attending the HPS annual meeting.
+The Burton J. Moyer Memorial Fellowship supports a full-time entering or continuing student enrolled in bona fide U.S. graduate programs in health physics or a closely related field.
+This is the most prestigious and generous fellowship in health physics.
+NCCHPS contributes annually half of the money and the rest is matched by the HPS.
+The Burton J. Moyer Memorial Fellowship has been continuously awarded since 1985 for 29 years.

 He returned to Greenville College as professor of physics but was soon lured to Berkeley to work under Ernest Lawrence in the growing field of radiation physics.
 After joining the Radiation Laboratory in 1942, Moyer initially worked on the separation of uranium isotopes; his research eventually encompassed topics in both nuclear and high-energy physics.
 A series of papers soon established him as one of the world's leading highenergy physicists.
 Perhaps his best known paper, "High Energy Photons from Proton Nucleon Collisions" (1950), announced the discovery of the neutral pi meson - a milestone in the field of particle physics.